-If you have questions or comments regarding this publication, or if you would like to obtain additional copies, please contact Kellie Smith by phone at (512) 463-1155 or by email at Kellie.Smith@tlc.texas.gov.
+If you have questions or comments regarding this publication, please contact Kellie Smith by phone at (512) 463-1155 or by email at Kellie.Smith@tlc.texas.gov.

 PREFACE

 The Texas Legislative Manual is a special information publication prepared by the Texas Legislative Council for each Texas Legislature.
 The manual serves primarily as a reference tool for legislators and legislative staff as well as a convenient historical resource.